Tooth wear: Abfraction

-Abfraction is loss of tooth substance at the cervical margins, purportedly caused by minute flexure of teeth under occlusal loading.
+Abfraction is a form of noncerious cervical lesion, where there is a loss of tooth substance at the cervical margins, purportedly caused by minute flexure of teeth under occlusal loading.
+This occlusal loading is one factor that interacts with chemical, biological, and behavioral factors in which result in this abfraction.
 The term is derived from the Latin words ab and functio meaning ‘away’ and ‘breaking’ respectively.
 Abfraction presents as triangular lesions along the cervical margins of the buccal surfaces of the teeth where the enamel is thinner and therefore, in the presence of occluding forces, is prone to fracture.
 Whether abfraction exists or not is debated.

 Diagnosis

 Tooth wear indices are useful tools for carrying out epidemiological studies and for general use in dental practices.

 Basic erosive wear examination

 The Basic Erosive Wear Examination was first described by Bartlett et al. in 2008.
 The partial scoring system is based on the surface area affected.
 Within a sextant (i.e. teeth in mouth divided into 6 parts), the most severely affected tooth surface (buccal, occlusal or lingual/palatal)(see dental terminology) is recorded according to the severity of the wear (see Table 1).
 A cumulative score is then matched to a risk level and guidance for its management by a clinician.
 The management includes steps which identify and eliminate main aetiological factors, preventative treatment and also any operative and symptomatic intervention required by the patient.
 The frequency of repeating the index ranges from 6–12 months depending on the risk level of patients.